 While erstwhile travellers like Marco Polo resorted to cartography to let the viewers retrace the places he visited, modern technology has given us a camera for capturing tiny moments of this rapidly flowing time.
 And while people like Robert van Koesveld are striving to hold the glimmering gems in the palm before their sparkles are lost forever in the annals of time, let us not dither any longer in retracing the steps of his photographic journey.

 Share with us your childhood memories and the influences that helped in the development of the artist and human being in you.

 My best friend in high school was an artist (and still is) and so while he painted, I spent many, many hours looking at art books in his studio.
 I also started visiting galleries.
-As a result my critical eye developed, while my skill in drawing did not.
+As a result, my critical eye developed, while my skill in the drawing did not.
 Photography became my way of making art that did not require skills in drawing and painting.
 My older brother had a Pentax Spotmatic that I started using and was able to get black and white prints done.
 So I started off with black and white photography and a reflex camera.

 When and how did you fall in love with photography?

 I am very involved in making photographs, though not sure if I am in love with photography per se.
 I am passionate about imagery and storytelling.
-I guess I leave myself room to use some other approach to image making in the future, when I say that.
+I guess I leave myself room to use some other approach to image making in the future when I say that.
 I do love how seeing and noticing and experiencing are greatly enriched for me by looking through the ‘lens’ of image making.